 - Problem solving

-Individual job mentors are available for clients who require special attention.
-If you are interested in becoming a job mentor, please contact Jamila Smith, Volunteer Coordinator at JamilaSmith@CarpentersShelter.org or (703) 548-7500 X213.
+Job coaches are available to work with residents one-on-one.
+If you are interested in becoming a volunteer job coach, please contact Jamila Smith, Community Relations Manager, at JamilaSmith@CarpentersShelter.org or (703) 548-7500 X213.